apple/GCGC/README.md

 #### Ellis Brown (7/1/2021)

 #
-Jupyter notebooks designed for easy and useful parsing of log files created from java workloads.
+This GC log analysis tool using a Juputer notebooks interface is useful for parsing gc log files created from java workloads.
-Currently supports Shenandoah, G1, Parallel, Serial, and Z garbage collectors in JDK11.
+Currently supports Shenandoah, G1, Parallel GC, Serial GC, and Z garbage collectors in JDK11.

 > ## Requirements to run